germanvanadium/libext/README.md

 - Texturepacks
 - Links with images attached to it (Usage ???)
 - Deflate Compressed Data (needs more research)
+- Unknown Extra Data (between the World Name and World Image)

 #### World Name - Details
 The World Name is stored from 0x00 to 0x32 and before each byte is a null-character, example:<br>